 Now the plan is to likely have several mules pull the boat along the more narrow section of the canal in Georgetown and then have trucks pull it the rest of the four-mile journey to the end of the line for The Georgetown.

-The costs and logistical issues also meant that the planned launch boat program, which they had hoped to begin last month, will likely not begin until next spring.
+The costs and logistical issues also meant that the planned l, which they had hoped to begin last month, will likely not begin until next spring.

 The Canal Launch Boat Interpretive Program will serve as a stop-gap alternative to the mule-drawn boat.
 They are replicas of the 30-foot, battery-powered boats that frequented the canal during the late 19th and early 20th century.

 Not everyone is excited about the launch boat program.